12-volt 1-tube Regenerative Receiver:

 This is not a project for beginners.
 The design employs a lot of hard-to-get and potentially expensive parts, almost enough to build a rudimentary superheterodyne.
 You'll probably need a sweep generator to get the tunable band-pass filter working correctly.
 You should be prepared to reengineer the circuit to suit the parts on hand.

-Simple battery tube radio based on the PGSX crystal set.
+Simple battery tube radio based on the PGXS crystal set.

 1-Tube Regen Based on Above